• Skip to primary navigation

 icelandic caramelized potatoes side dish

-• You will need to first boil and then caramelize them in a pan.
-That is why it is best to choose a waxy sort, they will hold their shape better.
-For instance, red ones or fingerlings.
+Potatoes: You must boil and then caramelize them in a pan.
+That is why it is best to choose a waxy sort; they will hold their shape better, such as red ones or fingerlings.

-• I once made the dish using an all-purpose sort, but it didn't come out as nice as when cooked with waxy potatoes, so I really think it's worth it using the right sort for this recipe.
+I once made the dish using an all-purpose sort, but it didn't come out as nice as when cooked with waxy potatoes, so I really think it's worth it to use the right type for this recipe.

 Otherwise, you will only need sugar and butter.